bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module2-consuming-data-from-an-api/work_file.md

 Friday 12/06/19

 What went well (in the context of working on the assignment) today?

+I was finally able to complete assignment one and added more to my project than requested.
+I have 4 users, and each user has 3 tweets assigned to them, which are actual quotes of things they've said.

 What was particularly interesting or surprising about the topic(s) today?

+I have worked in Access databases a lot.
+It was really interesting to see and delve into what was going on under the hood all that time.

 What was the most challenging part of the work today, and why?

+Getting code to work, after trying to fix 100 other things, I finally discovered I had missed a space in my app.py.
+I will begin assignment 2 tomorrow and hope to have completed that assignment by Monday so that I am caught up to the rest of the class.